 Is water resistance important for acne-prone skin sunscreens?

-Water-resistance is very important for acne-prone skin sunscreens.
+Water resistance is very important for acne-prone skin sunscreens.
 Regular sunscreens will lose their efficacy when you sweat or go in and out of the pool.
-Premium Sunscreens that are marked water-resistant were tested in FDA approved clinical laboratories to stay on your skin for extended periods.
+Premium Sunscreens marked water-resistant were tested in FDA-approved clinical laboratories to stay on your skin for extended periods.
 These types of sunscreens are part of the climate-ready beauty trend.
 These "climate-ready" or "climate resilient" skincare products are formulated to withstand the effects of climate change, such as extreme heat, humidity, and UV exposure.
 These products may also be sustainably produced and have a lower environmental impact.

 Lotion vs. cream vs. spray sunscreen - what is best for people with acne?

 Spray sunscreens are easy to apply and help cover hard-to-reach areas like the back and shoulders.
 Having said that, they offer less sun protection and are more irritating than sunscreen creams and lotions.
 For the best facial sun protection, your best choice would be an oil-free sunscreen cream or lotion.
 Cream-based sunscreens are better for sensitive and acne-prone skin, offer broad-spectrum protection, and will also serve as moisturizers keeping your water inside the skin.
 Oil-free chemical facial sunscreen creams can be safely used on all skin types in including oily skin.
 They are non-greasy, provide a matte finish, and will not clog the pores, as mineral sunscreens can do.

 Can sunscreens help reduce acne?